At Building Circles

 Offering new skills and friendship through interactive, fun workshops.

 We open these hobby and skills workshops to anyone with a learning disability and not just our referred focus people.
-Over the last couple of months a group of focus people have attended cake making workshops: which culimated in a coffee morning open to the general public.
-A make and bake workshop where they produced a 3 course meal for a family member or friend and a Decorate to Celebrate workshop where they have all made some amazing decorations for the Building Circles Xmas Party, these include wooden reindeer, 2 x wooden Xmas Trees, Clay tea light, holders and clay Xmas tree decorations, snowball piñata tablecloths and placements.
+The first few workshops consisted of: cake making sessions which culminated in a coffee morning open to the general public, a Make and Bake workshop where they produced a 3-course meal for a family member or friend and a Decorate to Celebrate workshop where they all made some amazing decorations for the Building Circles Christmas Party; these included wooden reindeer, 2 x wooden Christmas trees, clay tealights, holders and clay Christmas tree decorations, snowball piñata tablecloths and placements.

 The hobby workshops have now been running for over a year and have proved to be very popular.
 Not only have they helped with community inclusion in the Quedgeley area, they have given our focus people new found skills and friends within the group.

 There is a small charge for these workshops to cover the tutor, materials and hall hire.
 If you would like to get involved then please contact us.
 As of May 2018, we have an additional workshop running in Cheltenham which has now been ongoing for over a year.

 Allotment - Care to Grow Project